J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 ### Jonas Gann

 At the beginning of the project I retrieved the data from PubMed and did some experiments how to use embeddings to calculate the similar papers for a given question.
 I eventually found a working method but still decided to use Pinecone as a vector store and implemented the required API calls.
 I then started looking into the answer generation using various kinds of methods and LLMs and eventually decided one of the more powerful instruct-models to be the best fit for our use case.
 During this time I also had to find a way to run the LLMs which led me to test Ollama for my local machine and Google Colab as well as Paperspace for remote GPU computing.
-Ollama turned out contain very performant models generating good quality anwers.
+Ollama turned out contain very performant models generating good quality answers.
 So I moved on using Ollama.
 The next step was to integrate relevant papers into the user prompt.
-I tried different approaches and prompts which lead to suboptimal behaviour but were satisfactory enough to move to the next important feature: the UI.
+I tried different approaches and prompts which lead to suboptimal behavior but were satisfactory enough to move to the next important feature: the UI.
 I looked around a bit and found out there were many open-source UIs available for the use case at hand.
 I decided to use Chat-UI and started to customize it to our needs by integrating the features I previously developed in python notebooks.
-As the UI is written in TypeScript and I wanted to reuse the pyhton code I settled for the solution of hosting essential features in a REST server.
+As the UI is written in TypeScript and I wanted to reuse the python code I settled for the solution of hosting essential features in a REST server.
 Now that all essential systems were in place I started to iteratively improve each of the system components.
 This included selection of the superior BioMistral model as well as adjusting the system prompt of the model and the insertion of abstracts into the user prompt.
 One main challenge was to enable the model to generate references to the papers used in the context.
 As I found no reliable solution, I manually inserted the references to the papers in the generated answer.

 ### Christian Teutsch

 ### Saif Mandour

-Data Proprocessing and Data Storage went hand in hand when implementing a vector database.
+Data Preprocessing and Data Storage went hand in hand when implementing a vector database.
 Before deciding to use pinecone as the main vector space I took a look at hosting and maintaining an opensearch instance for the crawled pubmed data.
 I looked mainly into how to index the abstracts with sources and how to implement the a knn for document retrieval.
 After that was implemented on pineconde I decided to help looking for the LLM that will suit our problem.
 After deciding to use BioMistral I looked how to have a document reference with a website link for the user to be able to view the source first hand.

 ## Conclusion and Future Work

 We were able to develop a working system capable of answering medical questions based on papers retrieved from PubMed.
 Some shortcomings of our system are, that we were only able to use the most relevant paper for a given question as context for the answer generation.
-It would technically be no problem to insert more abstracts but one would have to further optimize the model configuration such that the model generates as suitable answer not falling back to a list of paper summaries.
+It would technically be no problem to insert more abstracts but one would have to further optimize the model configuration such that the model generates a suitable answer not falling back to a list of paper summaries.
 We also were not able to automatically insert references to the papers used in the context.
 This would be a very useful feature and we would be very interested in future research in this area.
 For actual productive deployment of our system we would also have to perform some additional optimizations such as the implementation of a docker container for the nodejs application and utilization of an actual database for the RAG system.

 ## Anti-plagiarism Confirmation